Jarryd Hayne: Team

-Sexual assault allegations and conviction
+Sexual assault allegations

 American allegation

 In 2015, Hayne was accused of sexual assault in America by a woman known only by the initials JV.
 The woman claimed she was a virgin and heavily intoxicated when she met Hayne at a San Jose bar with friends in 2015 while he was playing in the NFL with the San Francisco 49ers.
 The woman alleged that Hayne went back to her apartment where he sexually assaulted her.
 Police investigated the incident but decided not to charge Hayne.
 The woman then filed a civil lawsuit against Hayne in December 2017.
 On 31 August 2019 Hayne settled the suit, paying almost $100,000 to the alleged victim.

-Newcastle incident
+Rape allegation

 On 19 November 2018, Hayne was charged with aggravated sexual assault and inflicting actual bodily harm for an alleged incident that took place in the Newcastle region on 30 September 2018.
 On 25 July 2019, Hayne pleaded not guilty to rape charges in relation to the incident.
 On 7 December 2020, the judge presiding over Hayne's trial discharged the jury after they had failed to reach either a unanimous or a majority verdict.

 On 16 December 2020, the case was set down for a retrial in Sydney.
 The retrial commenced on 8 March 2021.
 On 22 March 2021, Hayne was found guilty of two counts of sexual intercourse without consent, but not guilty of recklessly inflicting actual bodily harm.
 On 6 May 2021, Judge Syme sentenced Hayne to a maximum of 5 years and 9 months with a non-parole period of 3 years and 8 months.

 In February 2022, the Court of Criminal Appeal quashed Hayne's conviction and ordered a fresh trial.
 Subsequently, Hayne was granted bail of $20,000 and released from Cooma Correctional Centre.
+In April 2023 Hayne was convicted of rape.
+After initially being granted bail until sentencing, Hayne was remanded into custody.
+On 12 May 2023, Hayne was sentenced to 4 years and 9 months in prison.

+In June 2024, Hayne won an appeal against his rape conviction.
+He was released after spending two years in prison.
+It was announced that Hayne would not stand trial for a fourth time, after prosecutors dropped the charges against him.

 Personal life

 Hayne is a Christian.
 He became a member of the Hillsong Church in 2008, partly inspired by his Fijian teammates at the 2008 World Cup.
-Hayne is a supporter of Liverpool F.C. of the English football Premier League, and considers Steven Gerrard as one of his sporting heroes.
+Hayne is a supporter of Liverpool F.C. of the English football Premier League, and considers Steven Gerrard one of his sporting heroes.

 In 2016, after returning to Australia following his brief career in the American National Football League (NFL), Hayne met Amellia Bonnici.
 The couple have a daughter and married in January 2021.